How Cat Litter Type Affects Urinary Health

 Litter Selection for Cats with Urinary Disease

-- Prioritize dust-free products: dust can irritate both urinary and respiratory systems
+- Look for dust-free products first — dust can irritate both the urinary tract and respiratory system

-- Increase number of litter boxes: urinary cats need easy access
+- Add more litter boxes — urinary cats need easy, frequent access

 Tips for Switching Litter